servo/book/src/hacking/developing-devtools.md

 ./etc/devtools_parser.py -p 6080 -w capture.pcap
 ```

-3. Connect from `about:debugging` following [the same steps](https://book.servo.org/hacking/using-devtools.html#connecting-to-servo).
+3. Connect from `about:debugging` following [the same steps](using-devtools.md#connecting-to-servo).
 4. Perform any actions you want to record.
 5. Press `Ctrl-C` in the terminal running the parser to stop the recording.
 This will do two things:
-    - Save a `.pcap` file where specified by the `-w` flag.
+    - Save the results to a `.pcap` file specified by the `-w` flag.
       This is a binary file format for Wireshark, but we can read it later with the same tool.
     - Print the message log.
       There are two modes: the regular one, where it prints the messages in a friendly way, and `--json`, which emits newline-separated JSON with each message.
 6. You can now close Servo or Firefox.

 ### Read a capture

 It is useful to save multiple captures and compare them later.
-While `tshark` saves them by default in the `.pcap` format, we can use the same script to get a better output from them.
+While `tshark` saves them by default in the `.pcap` format, we can use the same script to get better output from them.
 Here the `--json` option is very useful, as it makes it possible to use tools like [`jq`](https://jqlang.org/) or [`nushell`](https://www.nushell.sh/) to query and manipulate data from them.

 ```sh